 What is Tourette syndrome?

 Tourette syndrome is a type of tic disorder.
-Children who have Tourette syndrome will repeat both movements and sounds.
+Children who have Tourette syndrome will repeat both movements and sounds (called tics).
 Several different tics can happen at the same time, but they may not always occur together.

 If a child has Tourette syndrome, the tics usually start when he or she is between 3 and 10 years of age.
 The movements and sounds come and go, and usually they aren't a severe problem.
-Keep in mind that your child may have a tic but not have Tourette syndrome.
-Talk to your family doctor if you think your child may have Tourette syndrome.
+It is possible for your child to have a tic but not have Tourette syndrome.
+Talk to your family doctor if you think your child may have a tic or Tourette syndrome.

 On TV, in movies and in the news, Tourette syndrome is often associated with cursing, or making offensive sexual or racist comments.
 However, only a small percentage of people who have Tourette syndrome have this symptom.